The Asian Water Monitor Lizard; Varanus salvator

 This page tells the story of Varanus salvator, the Asian Water Monitor lizard, which today is one of the most readily accessible large reptiles on this planet - an animal which can be seen in many locations of southeast Asia where water is abundant.
 We look at the creature's life history, its habits and physical appearance.

 This article refers specifically to the water monitors to be found in a large public park in Bangkok, Thailand, where they form a memorable and unusual tourist attraction.

-All photos on this page were taken by the author in Lumpini Park, Bangkok.
+All photos were taken by the author in Lumpini Park in Bangkok.
 Lumpini Park is also the subject of another webpage by this author, which can be found in the links at the foot of this article.

 The Dragons in the Park

 Lumpini Park in the capital metropolis of Thailand, the City of Bangkok, is a green and pleasant open space in the urban sprawl.
 The lungs of the city, Lumpini Park is a landscaped garden of ornamental flowering trees and carefully manicured and well watered lawns and flower beds.
 In the middle is an attractive boating lake with fountains.
 Bangkok residents and tourists alike will come to this park to relax away from the noises and smells of the city, to stroll along the walkways, to jog and exercise, or just to sit and contemplate and while away the hours.
 And because this is a haven of tranquility and beauty, the visitors expect to share their park with attractive flower beds and graceful butterflies and cute little squirrels and pretty song birds, and of course - enormous six foot long reptiles.